top of page

 do i need hoa approval for solar panels

-Across the United States, there are approximately 370,000 homeowners associations (HOAs) regulating 40 million homes.
-Because they are so widespread, many potential solar energy customers likely live in areas with HOAs.
-But can an HOA restrict solar panels?
+Across the United States, approximately 370,000 homeowners associations (HOAs) regulate 40 million homes.
+Because HOAs are so widespread, many potential solar energy customers likely live in areas with them.
+But can they create HOA solar panel guidelines?

 Sometimes, solar shoppers are excited to install PV panels only to have them blocked by an HOA.
 Unfortunately, they have been known to prevent many households from installing PV modules, hurting the solar industry.
 Often, they want neighborhoods to have uniform appearances, and solar panels do not fit that mold.

 Understanding the rights of HOAs and how to potentially work with them to get projects approved is critical for many solar companies to thrive.
-Let’s explore solar panels and HOAs to help you boost sales, increase renewable energy capacity, and reduce your customers’ carbon footprint.
+Let’s explore how to navigate HOA guidelines for solar panels so you can boost sales, increase renewable energy capacity, and reduce your customers’ carbon footprint.

 HOAs seek to protect homeowners’ investments in a given neighborhood and often try to ensure a uniform appearance among the homes.
 Therefore, they create covenants, conditions, and restrictions (CC&Rs) that impact how residents can use, change, and renovate their properties.

-Historically, numerous HOA rules prevented residents from installing solar power systems.
+Historically, numerous HOA solar panel guidelines prevented residents from installing solar power systems.
 However, today, there are solar access laws in numerous states that protect homeowners’ rights to install solar panels on their homes.
+Some neighborhoods have HOA solar panel guidelines that homeowners must follow.

 These laws prevent HOAs from banning the installation of solar panels in their neighborhoods.
 However, solar access rules vary by state law and HOAs may still influence the design and locations of solar installations.
 Although the solar access rights vary by state, they often contain language about HOAs having “reasonable” rules related to the placement and size of solar equipment and aesthetic preferences.